Why we're planting 1,000 trees this Autumn

 Transparency is an important value for us, and sometimes that means things like clearly explaining your energy usage, and sometimes that takes a different form altogether.

 In this case, transparency looks like a map of trees.
-When we’re finished planting, you’ll be able to see exactly where these trees have been planted, thanks to the interactive map of planting locations.
+You can see exactly where these trees will be planted, thanks to the interactive map of planting locations.
 And your local community hub could be on that map!

 Hey I'm Constantine, welcome to Octopus Energy!×Close window